Bell hooks: Legacy and impact

-Utne Reader's 1995 "100 Visionaries Who Could Change Your Life" includes hooks, as does TIME magazine's "100 Women of the Year" in 2020, where she was described as "that rare rock star of a public intellectual who reaches wide by being accessible".
+Utne Readers 1995 "100 Visionaries Who Could Change Your Life" includes hooks, as does TIME magazine's "100 Women of the Year" in 2020, where she was described as "that rare rock star of a public intellectual who reaches wide by being accessible".

 Prior to her tenure at Berea College, hooks held teaching positions at esteemed institutions like Stanford, Yale, and The City College of New York.
 Her influence transcends academia, as evidenced by her residencies both in the United States and abroad.
 In 2014, St. Norbert College dedicated an entire year to celebrating her contributions with "A Year of bell hooks".

-The popularity of hooks's writing surged amidst the racial justice movements ignited by the deaths of George Floyd and Breonna Taylor in 2020, with her book All About Love: New Visions entering the New York Times bestseller list over 20 years after its publication.
+The popularity of hooks' writing surged amidst the racial justice movements ignited by the deaths of George Floyd and Breonna Taylor in 2020, with her book All About Love: New Visions entering the New York Times bestseller list over 20 years after its publication.